vexide/internal-documentation/src/sdk/display.md

 The parameters of `vexDisplayRect*`-form methods are inclusive, meaning that the coordinate pairs you specify are inside the rectangle that is created.
 Thus, the area of a rectangle created with this set of SDK functions is `(1 + x2 - x1) * (1 + y2 - y1)` pixels.

-## Circles
+## Lines and Circles

-Circles are not antialiased.
+Lines and circles are not antialiased and are rendered with [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham's_line_algorithm) and [Bresenham's circle algorithm](https://en.wikipedia.org/wiki/Midpoint_circle_algorithm), respectively.

 ## Text